isralduke/thatbook/19-psalms.md

 > and all day long proclaim your salvation,
 > though I cannot fathom its full extent.
 > <a name="71:16">71:16</a> I will come and tell about the mighty acts of the sovereign Lord.
-> I will proclaim your justice—yours alone.
+> I will proclaim your justice — yours alone.
 > <a name="71:17">71:17</a> O God, you have taught me since I was young,
 > and I am still declaring your amazing deeds.
 > <a name="71:18">71:18</a> Even when I am old and gray,